edgepointlearning/edgepointlearning.github.io/_posts/2015-04-15-what-is-brain-science.md

 title: What is Brain Science?
 author: Megan Dobransky
 background: 2015-04-15-what-is-brain-science.jpg
+excerpt: What is brain science?
+Brain science is, well, pretty much what it sounds like, the study of brain processes and how our minds work.
 ---
 What is brain science?
 Brain science is, well, pretty much what it sounds like, the study of brain processes and how our minds work.